Somali19/wee-foodiee/README.md

 # About :
-  It contain information about the restruant Foodie
+  It contain information about the restaurant Foodie

 # Menu :